French–German enmity: Post-war relations

-There was debate among the other Allies as to whether France should share in the occupation of the defeated Germany because of fears that the long Franco-German rivalry might interfere with the rebuilding of Germany.
+There was debate among the other Allies as to whether France should share in the occupation of the defeated Germany because of fears that the long Franco–German rivalry might interfere with the rebuilding of Germany.
 Ultimately the French were allowed to participate and from 1945 to 1955, French troops were stationed in the Rhineland, Baden-Württemberg, and part of Berlin, and these areas were put under a French military governor.
 The Saar Protectorate was allowed to rejoin West Germany only in 1957.

 Kehl was turned into a suburb of Strasbourg.
 After the war, all citizens were expelled from Kehl.
 This state of affairs continued until 1953, when the city was returned to the Federal Republic of Germany and the refugees returned.

-In the 1950s, the French and West Germans launched a new period of Franco-German cooperation that led to the formation of the European Union.
+In the 1950s, the French and West Germans launched a new period of Franco–German cooperation that led to the formation of the European Union.
 Since then, France and Germany (West Germany between 1949 and 1990) have generally cooperated in the running of the European Union and often in foreign-policy matters in general.
-For example, they jointly opposed the US invasion of Iraq in 2003, leading U.S. Secretary of Defense Donald Rumsfeld to lump them together as "Old Europe."
+For example, they jointly opposed the US invasion of Iraq in 2003, leading US Secretary of Defense Donald Rumsfeld to lump them together as "Old Europe".